Delie/ng-change-detection/README.md

 # ng-change-detection

-Angular change-detection test project.
+Angular change-detection test project

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source files